Jedi-rude/Ethical-Hacking/FTP /FTP-Brute-Force.md

 ## FTP ###
 FTP stands for File Transfer Protocol which is used for transferring files over network to upload and download files.
-There is a authenication process to sucessfully connect to FTP server.
+There is a authentication process to sucessfully connect to FTP server.
 To do that usernames and passwords are required.
 In this tutorial we will guess valid username and password by using brute force technique.
 Lets Start!.
 <p align="center"><img src=https://github.com/AungZayMyo/Ethical-Hacking/assets/154745254/4b6ed6c9-cc6a-4147-acfa-c8e8cf66c919 width=450 height=300/><br>Figure (1)</p>